larpchronicles/rules/rules-topics/999_changelog.md

 * Changed Stamina Curse and Silence physical strikes to Critical Curse Aura and Critical Silence Aura
 * Changed Slay to work until it connects
 * Added Blinding Shot, a new level 6 ability to Agility
+* Changed Agility Backstab, Ballista Cursing Shot, Poison Shot, and Surprising Proficiency to be Critical Abilities

 ## 3.1.2 [2023-07-14]
 ### Armor